serbulent/TrainableRepresentationAnalysis/README.md

-# Evaluation of Methods for Protein Representation Learning
+# PROBE (Protein RepresentatiOn BEnchmark): Function-Centric Evaluation of Protein Representation Methods

 Evaluation of Methods for Protein Representation Learning: A Quantitative Analysisis an evalutation and review study on learned protein representations.

 - The study is an investigation of the available learned protein representation methods.